mathieugagne/shoe-store/README.md

 npm run db:seed
 ```

-For the API to run you need to execute the http server, the websocket listener and the websocket emitter like this:
+For the API to run you need to execute the websocket emitter and than the api like this:

 ```
-npm run start:http
-npm run start:ws
 npm run start:aldo
+npm run start:api
 ```

+# Note

+Both the frontend and the backend are connecting with the websocket.
+Each connection start
+`inventory.rb` which randomly generate inventory changes, but since this script is running
+twice one time per connection, it means that the backend and the frontend are not receiving
+the same changes.
+So if you refresh the page the date won't have the same date, because the
+backend is saving something different from the frontend in the database. (if I properly
+understood how websocketd works)

+---

+---

+---

+---

+---

 ## Synopsis